-Free to UMN students, faculty and staff with ID.
+Regular museum admission; free to U of M students, faculty and staff with ID

 Addicted to Plastic

 In addition, the Bell Museum has a proud history of producing films, including Emmy-Award winners Minnesota: History of the Land & Troubled Waters: A Mississippi River Story.
 Learn more and purchase copies of the films here.